bullno1/buxn/doc/dbg.md

 At its heart, the debugger integration is simple.
 It is an execution hook to be attached to the VM.
 In turn, it makes several callbacks to the host to inform it of the VM states.
-The most important one is: `buxn_dbg_next_command` where the host is supposed to return a debugger command to execute.
+The most important one is: `buxn_dbg_next_command` where the host is supposed to return a debugger command to be executed.
-The commands include: stepping, setting breakpoints, memory and stack inspection...
+The range of commands include: stepping, setting breakpoints, inspecting memory and stack...
 One of the command is "continue" which resumes execution until a breakpoint is hit.

 A breakpoint can have a combination of any of the following 3 bits: